OISF/suricata/doc/userguide/upgrade.rst

   filename is specified as part of a rule.
 See :ref:`Datasets Security
   <datasets_security>` and :ref:`Datasets File Locations
   <datasets_file_locations>` for more information.
+- Lua rules are now disabled by default (change also introduced in 6.0.13), see :ref:`lua-detection`.

 Removals
 ~~~~~~~~